ceph/ceph/doc/releases/dumpling.rst

 v0.67.2 "Dumpling"
 ==================

-This is an imporant point release for Dumpling.
+This is an important point release for Dumpling.
 Most notably, it fixes a problem when upgrading directly from v0.56.x Bobtail to v0.67.x Dumpling (without stopping at v0.61.x Cuttlefish along the way).
 It also fixes a problem with the CLI parsing of the CEPH_ARGS